 - It’s called investment banking, but the main business is capital-raising.
 Thus, if you think it’s all about investment, you would be wrong.
 You need to work your major time on pitch-book creation and business deals.

 - The hedge fund manager is a tortoise in the story.
 He builds his career slowly.
-As hedge fund career depends totally on meritocracy, there is ample chance of growth, if you are ready to work on yourself.
+As a hedge fund career depends totally on meritocracy, there is ample chance of growth, if you are ready to work on yourself.

-- Even if you need to work 12 hours a day, you will be able to maintain a good work-life balance as rarely you need to pull through all night and you can get breaks in weekends also.
+- Even if you need to work 12 hours a day, you will be able to maintain a good work-life balance as rarely you need to pull through all night and you can get breaks at weekends also.

 - Your chances of earning huge money are up to you.
 Don’t get discouraged by the little pay in the beginning.
 Stick to it for years.
 Think long term.
 Work hard on yourself.
-You will be able to earn billion dollars if you stay in this profession for ten years or more.
+You will be able to earn a billion dollars if you stay in this profession for ten years or more.

 - In the beginning, there is much less money.
 Because you can’t expect to outperform everyone in your team from day one.
 But as you learn and get better, your earning will get multiplied.